 Former UCF standout Brandon Romans begins his first season of his second stint as an assistant coach with the Knights, responsible for the catchers, outfielders and hitting.
 He spent the 2010-12 campaigns as the volunteer assistant following his playing career (2007-09), where he batted .314 for his career with 17 home runs and 77 RBI.

-Prior to returning to his alma mater, Romans worked the last three years as an assistant coach at Jacksonville State.
+Prior to returning to his alma mater, Romans worked the last three seasons as an assistant coach at Jacksonville State.
 He was responsible for the catchers, outfielders and hitting, while serving as the recruiting coordinator.

 The Cocoa, Fla., native was a part of the Gamecocks’ run in the 2014 Ohio Valley Conference Tournament, where the team won six-straight elimination games to claim the title and a berth to the NCAA Oxford Regional.
 Romans aided JSU to a 98-80 overall and 55-34 OVC record during his tenure.